Ready-to-Learn

-The Ready-To-Learn (RTL) Act is a project funded by PBS and the Corporation for Public Broadcasting (CPB) to supply educational programming and materials for preschool and elementary school children.
-Created in 1992, the Ready-To-Learn Act furthered the creation of the Ready-To-Learn programming block which provided eleven hours of educational programming throughout the day on the PBS channel.
-The goal of the initiative was to provide educational content to support low-income communities that addressed social and emotional development as well as emphasized language and cognitive skills for children ages 2-8 years old.
+The Ready-to-Learn (RTL) Act was a project funded by PBS and the Corporation for Public Broadcasting (CPB) to supply educational programming and materials for preschool and elementary school children.
+Created in 1992 and running until its termination in 2025, the Ready-To-Learn Act furthered the creation of the Ready-To-Learn programming block which provided eleven hours of educational programming throughout the day on the PBS channel.
+The initiative aimed to support low-income communities by providing educational content addressing social and emotional development as well as emphasizing language and cognitive skills for children ages 2–8 years old.

 Requirements

-In order for a program to be included in the Ready-To-Learn (RTL) programming block, the program must have detailed curriculum goals that highlight either socio-emotional goals, academic goals, or both.
-The program creators must also provide a formative and summative research plan.
+In order for a program to be included in the Ready-To-Learn (RTL) programming block, the program was required to incorporate detailed curriculum goals that highlight either socio-emotional goals, academic goals, or both.
+The program creators were also required to provide a formative and summative research plan.

 History

 Inception

 In 1991, the then-president of The Carnegie Foundation for the Advancement of Teaching, Ernest Boyer, created a report titled "Ready To Learn: A Mandate for the Nation."
 In his report, he highlighted the decline in children's school readiness, encouraging an increase in educational materials and resources for pre-school age children.